 Parameter Symbol Min Тур.
-Max Unit Valid Block Number N∨B 4,026 - 4,096 Blocks
+Max Unit Valid Block Number N∨B 8,052 - 8,192 Blocks

-NOTE:
+NOTE

 - 1. The device may include invalid blocks when first shipped.
 Additional invalid blocks may develop while being used.
 The number of valid blocks is presented with both cases of invalid blocks considered.
 Invalid blocks are defined as blocks that contain one or more bad bits.
-Do not erase or program factory-marked bad blocks.
-Refer to the attached technical notes for a appropriate management of invalid blocks. - 2.
+Do not try to access these invalid blocks for program and erase.
+Refer to the attached technical notes for an appropriate management of invalid blocks. - 2.
 The 1st block, which is placed on 00h block address, is guaranteed to be a valid block, does not require Error Correction up to 1K program/erase cycles - 3.
 Minimum 1004 valid blocks are guaranteed for each contiguous 128Mb memory space.